NickCulbertson/CYD-MIDI-Controller/README.md

 Touchscreen Bluetooth MIDI controller for the ESP32-2432S028R "Cheap Yellow Display" (CYD).

+Special thanks to Brian Lough for putting together the resources on this board.
+Check out his repo for more examples: https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display

 ## What You Need

 - **ESP32-2432S028R (CYD)** - ~$15 from AliExpress/Amazon